- Part Number:1910

 - Subpart:1910 Subpart Z

 - Title:Medical Surveillance Guidelines

 - GPO Source:

 An initial medical examination is to be provided to all such employees by December 1, 1978.
-In addition, an initial medical examination is to be provided to all employees who are first assigned to areas in which worker exposure will probably exceed 5 ug/m(3) (after the effective date of this standard) at the time of initial assignment.
+In addition, an initial medical examination is to be provided to all employees who are first assigned to areas in which worker exposure will probably exceed 5 µg/m3 (after August 1, 1978) at the time of initial assignment.
 In addition to its immediate diagnostic usefulness, the initial examination will provide a baseline for comparing future test results.
 The initial examination must include as a minimum the following elements:

 (1) A work and medical history, including a smoking history, and presence and degree of respiratory symptoms such as breathlessness, cough, sputum production, and wheezing;